 The Safeguarding Champions will meet with the Safeguarding Team individually on a monthly basis as well as attending the Champions Working Group meetings on a quarterly basis where safeguarding priorities at an organisational level will be reviewed.

-1.5 Clear procedures exist for reporting and escalating safeguarding concerns and these are widely understood across the organisation
+1.5 Clear procedures exist for reporting and escalating safeguarding concerns and these are widely understood across the organisations

 Safeguarding concerns can arise in any part of the organisation.
 Concerns include, but are not restricted, to: